Non-stop flights to Jakarta (CGK)

 Ethiopian Airlines (Star Alliance): year-round flights from Bangkok (BKK).

-Thai AirAsia: year-round flights from Bangkok (Don Muang) (DMK).
+Thai AirAsia: seasonal flights from Bangkok (Don Muang) (DMK).

 Thai Airways (Star Alliance): year-round flights from Bangkok (BKK).